Pleistocene times —Middle and Upper Paleolithic Rg-Vedic Times

 Well, nobody asked me the above question and to ask such questions one needs to be attentive on what an individual is reading and what is he noting through his studies.
 I invariably ask myself questions on why and how on each of my studies and then try to fetch answers for them.
 There are many answers to types of ābhāva (absence of evidence) in any text you read, but they all need scrutiny.

-By now, you should be familiar with the concept of Rg vedic civilization, which is fundamentally a river-based civilization.
-In the Rg Veda, there are no place names.
-However, neither the river civilization eat fish as their primary source of nutrition nor the devas/deities eat fish as their primary source of oblation.
+By now, you should be familiar with the concept of Rg-Vedic civilization, which is fundamentally a river-based civilization.
+Thus, in the Rg-Veda, you won’t find any place names.
+However, neither the river civilization ate fish as their primary source of nutrition nor the devas/deities were fed with fish as their primary source of oblation.
 This is a frequently asked question that what could have been the food staple of Rg-Vedic times.

 Māṃsaudana denotes in the Śatapatha Brāhmaṇa ; Bṛhadāraṇyaka Upaniṣad; Śāṅkhāyana Āraṇyaka, xii.
 8 a dish consisting of ‘meat cooked with rice.’

 The slaughter of a hundred bulls (ukṣan) was credited to one sacrificer, Agastya (Taittirīya Brāhmaṇa, ii.
 7, 11, 1; Pañcaviṃśa Brāhmaṇa, xxi.
 14, 5.)
 Agastya is also associated with killing of all the beasts (mṛga) on this earth sitting at one place (this itself is an undecoded myth).